michaelge21/inbetween/README.md

 # Welcome to In-Between's webpage!

+In-Between is a pan-Asian mental health conference founded in 2019 by students.
+Michael Ge is the webmaster and designer for in-between's inaugural site, and also led/spoke at the event in 2022.

 This project is in-progress.
-The designer and developer (me) recognizes that lots of this isn't optimized for production yet, and I want to remind any potential viewers that this is not a final piece.
+Much isn't optimized for production yet.

 Huge thanks to: